restlessdesign/pestilence/README.md

 # pestilence

 A collection of JavaScript utilities to ruin someone’s day, regardless of ability…or disability.
-Perfect for that last-minute April Fools’ prank!

 11.93KB minified & gzipped